 Rinse the racking cane foot well in water, and then do a visual inspection to make sure that it looks good, and is free of any burrs or other pieces of plastic that could come off during the rack.
 You wouldn’t want to see any plastic bits floating in your beer!
 You are now ready to put it on your racking cane, sanitize the entire setup, and siphon away.
 Good luck keeping more of your beer to drink and increasing your efficiency by reducing the losses you encounter during the siphoning process.

 LeeRoy Brown is the Brown Ale offering from the Southern Hops Brewery in Florence, South Carolina.
 Being a Jim Croce fan, I really like the name of this beer.
-This beer was entered in the Great American Beer Festival in American Style Brown Ale, Category 61.

 The beer tastes slightly nutty, with low hop bitterness, just enough to balance the maltiness.
 Body is very thin; I would expect more from this style.
 There is no appreciate hop flavor, a little would be a nice addition to this beer.